Overview

 These three sites use a combined ticket:

-- EU citizens with disability: Free entry for you and one companion
+- Visitors with disability (any nationality): Free entry for you and one companion

 - Book online: Reserve your time slot at parcocolosseo.it, even for free tickets